ekuiter/torte/README.md

 - Developers are recommended to use [ShellCheck](https://www.shellcheck.net/) to improve code quality.
 - If you encounter the error message `cannot delete ...: Permission denied`, try to switch to Docker rootless mode.
 - The first execution of torte can take a while (~30 minutes), as several complex Docker containers need to be built.
-This can be avoided by loading a replication package that includes Docker images (built by `./torte.sh export`).
+This can be avoided by loading a reproduction package that includes Docker images (built by `./torte.sh export`).

 ## Supported Subject Systems